 Attendance, Class Panels, and Participation: Students are encouraged to attend the class meetings.
 There will be no class meetings on university holidays.
-At each class meeting, a number of students (with a target of twelve) will be designated as "panel participants."
+At each class meeting that is held remotely, a number of students will be designated as "panel participants."
 Panel participants commit to a high level of participation during the class session.
 They must switch ON their video in Zoom (or make other arrangements with the instructor), be available to answer questions, take part in class examples, lead break-out sessions, and so on.
 Students are not required to be panel participants, but those who volunteer and perform well will receive "participation credit" (see below how this factors into grading).
-To select panel slots, students must place their names on this google sheet: